How to Tune Your Car for Different Climates and Altitudes: A Complete Guide

 - 10,000 feet: +4-6 degrees advance

 Temperature Considerations: Cold, dense air at altitude might require less advance than hot, thin air at the same elevation.
-Create separate timing maps for different temperature ranges.
+Humidity levels above 40 percent reduce air density and generally require less fuel and perhaps more timing, with engine builder Jere Stahl recommending trying half a degree of additional timing for every 20 percent increase in humidity.

 Boost Control Management (Forced Induction)